-	- Thin Paper - I use air mail paper if I can find it, but thinner weights of printer paper will work as well.
-If you can only find thicker papers you can sometimes separate them into layers to get thinner colored paper.
+- Thin paper: We use airmail paper if we can find it, but thinner weights of printer paper will work as well.
+If you can only find thicker papers you can sometimes separate them into layers to get a thinner colored paper.
 You will need dark green and your choice of color.

 02 of 07

 The trick to making miniature morning glories look realistic is to make the long tube-like calyx for the flowers.
 To do this, cut short lengths of dark green thread (3/16 to 1/4 inch long) and dip the ends in some thick white acrylic paint (tube paint).
 Use tweezers to set the threads into a scrap piece of florists foam or styrofoam if you have some available.
 You want to have the threads have a small blob of paint at the top of the thread.
 This will look like a long tube for the flower when you finish the flowers.
 Do not dip the entire piece of thread in the paint.
 The length of your flower tube should be just slightly longer than the diameter of the circles you punched for your flowers.
 Leave the ends of the thread as green stems.Continue to 3 of 7 below.

 03 of 07

 Use the appropriate size punch for your particular flower scale to cut heart shapes from thin dark green paper for your morning glory vines.
 The most realistic leaves will be made from dark green painted paper, with a slight gloss finish.

 To make leaves for tiny 1:48 scale morning glory vines, fold a thin strip of green paper in half lengthwise and use sharp curved scissors to cut half hearts on the fold.
 Carefully set your cut or punched hearts on a piece of craft foam, a foam mousepad, or an eraser, and use an embossing tool to draw a line down the center of the heart to form a leaf vein.